saurabhswaraj/intuit-food-ordering-system/README.md

 Assumptions
 > If contact number is same then restaurant is duplicate

->If restaurant has to increase the order capacity they have to get approval from cms.
+>If restaurant has to increase the order capacity they have to get approval from cms this is not implemented yet but in database schema it is considered

 > Restaurants can also disable themselves.
 After disabling they will not be visible anywhere